SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-20-adults-in-charge.md

 person&hellip;, we have somewhat to say.
 (The gracious may observe [_de mortuis nil nisi bonum_](https://en.wikipedia.org/wiki/De_mortuis_nil_nisi_bonum), but in this particular instance, here at Chez Weekend we are less than completely gracious.
-He has, after all, worked very hard to earn our disrespect, and we must not deny him the fruits of that labor.)
+He has, after all, worked very hard to earn our disrespect.
+We must not deny him the fruits of that labor.)

 May he remain far from us, with his misdeeds well and truly judged (to paraphrase